MicrosoftDocs/win32/desktop-src/oe/oe-mimeolesetbodypropa.md

 ---
 title: MimeOleSetBodyPropA function
 description: Do not use.
-Sets the value of a property for a specified body. ms.assetid: '104718d9-c37c-4c39-be4a-a43cac9a5d1c'
+Sets the value of a property for a specified body. ms.assetid: 104718d9-c37c-4c39-be4a-a43cac9a5d1c
+keywords:
-keywords: ["MimeOleSetBodyPropA function Windows Mail (formerly Outlook Express)"]
+- MimeOleSetBodyPropA function Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name: